strozfriedberg/notatin/README.md

  - Recover deleted keys and values from the primary registry file
  - Support for optional Hachoir-light style struct information
  - Improve regular expression filter creation
- - Improve performance of transaction log analysis.
+ - Improve performance of transaction log analysis

  ## What is Notatin?
  _Notatin_ is another name for the enzyme glucose oxidase.
 Glucose oxidase catalyzes the oxidation of glucose to hydrogen peroxide.